Tools Learn Login Sign up

 Independent Monitoring: Why You Still Need It

 Automation removes manual work.
 It doesn't remove failure modes — it just changes which ones occur.
 The cardinal sin of certificate operations is trusting the automation.
-Always run independent monitoring that:
+Run independent monitoring, and don't assume a green renew job means a green served certificate:

-• Hits your host over TCP and reads the actual served certificate.
+• Hit your host over TCP and read the actual served certificate.

-• Covers every public hostname — including the ones nobody documented.
+• Cover every public hostname — including the ones nobody documented.

-• Watches Certificate Transparency logs for unexpected issuance.
+• Watch Certificate Transparency logs for unexpected issuance.

-• Tests the full chain, not just the leaf.
+• Test the full chain, not just the leaf.

 Check Your Certificate Lifecycle